 Store original packages at 2°C to 25°C (36°F to 77°F); do not freeze.
 Brief exposure to 30°C (86°F) permitted [see USP Controlled Room Temperature] [see Dosage and Administration (2.5)].
 Storage conditions for the reconstituted and diluted solutions are described in another section of the prescribing information [see Dosage and Administration (2.5)].

 The vial stopper is not made with natural rubber latex.

-Advise patients that allergic reactions, including serious allergic reactions, could occur and that serious reactions require immediate treatment.
+Advise patients that allergic reactions, including serious skin, kidney, lung, or other organ reactions, could occur and that these serious reactions require immediate treatment.
 Patients should report any previous allergic reactions to daptomycin [see Warnings and Precautions (5.1, 5.4, 5.5)].

 Advise patients to report any symptoms of cough, breathlessness, or fever [see Warnings and Precautions (5.3)].